 Activate Local Swap

 You can activate Local Swap for an existing website pool or after creating a new website pool using the edit number page.
-One website pool is allowed per company.
-If you’d like to add more than one website pool per company, please contact our support team, as this is something we’ll take care of on our end.
+If you’d like to add more than one website pool per company, you can follow the instructions in our support article to enable multiple website pools in your account.

 - Click the Settings icon on the left navigation bar.

 - Choose the company where you'd like to add Local Swap numbers to the website pool.

 - Select the Pencil icon next to the website pool you'd like to update.

 - On the page that follows, click the Pencil icon at the upper-right of the Advanced Options menu.